Hydractify/kanna_kobayashi/.github/ISSUE_TEMPLATE/report-a-bug.md

 I was trying to pat a friend with `k!pat person` but then an error was thrown back at me.

+> Remember to delete the line above and this one before opening the issue.

 ## Reproducing the bug

 <!-- Write a list of what you did below. -->

 1. I did this.
 2. Then in sequence I have done that and this happened.

+> Remember to delete the lines above and this one before opening the issue.